-Here is our round-up of the best restaurants in New York City (NYC) that are open and serving Thanksgiving dinner this year, including family friendly and vegan options.
+Here is our round-up of the best restaurants in New York City (NYC) that are open and serving Thanksgiving dinner this year, including family friendly and vegan options in Manhattan and Brooklyn.

 What are the Best NYC Restaurants open for Thanksgiving?

 Planning to spend Thanksgiving in New York?
 Excellent idea!
 It’s one of the most festive and joyful days in the entire year in the city.
 There’s a legendary parade, wonderful window-shopping, world-class food options, and a plethora of ways to burn off the calories afterward.

 For those planning to be in the city and not inclined to cook, we’re sharing our insights on the best restaurants for a memorable Thanksgiving dinner in New York City.
 Rest assured, there are plenty of options, from upscale takes on a traditional turkey dinner to non-traditional adventures.
 Vegetarian, vegan, pescatarian, food allergies, picky eaters in the party – one of the joys of New York is that there’s a perfect restaurant somewhere in the city for everyone.

 Here are our expert Food Editor’s thoughts on twelve outstanding options for Thanksgiving dinner in New York this year.

 What are the Best New York City Restaurants Open for Thanksgiving this year?

 If you’re looking for a truly memorable Thanksgiving meal, our pick is Eleven Madison Park.
 How could it be a bad idea to celebrate at the best restaurant in the world?
 Chef Daniel Humm plays with the traditional holiday flavors and ingredients, while breathing new life into them.
 And now that their menu is entirely plant-based, this is the perfect destination for all the vegans and vegetarians.
 Choose between seats in the Lounge and seats in the Main Dining room.
 Book now on Tock.